COSMOS-CTC-Cambridge/GRTeclyn/docs/index.md

 ### 🔮 Forthcoming features

 The following features have been developed internally or in GRChombo and are expected to be ported or reimplemented in GRTeclyn.
-If you're interested in working on one of these, feel free to [[Contact us | Contact-us]] — we may be able to share existing code for inspiration or adaptation.
+If you're interested in working on one of these, feel free to contact us — we may be able to share existing code for inspiration or adaptation.

 * **Fixed background metrics** — support for scalar field evolution on Schwarzschild or Kerr backgrounds using analytic metrics - by adapting the existing [GRDzhaDzha](https://github.com/GRTLCollaboration/GRDzhadzha) code to GRTeclyn.
 * **Massive vector (Proca) fields** — a matter class for evolving massive vector fields.